 Virginia Rembert Liles, UA art department chair and professor of art history 1981-1990

-Dr. Liles was the first woman chair in three Alabama art departments: Birmingham-Southern College, the University of Alabama at Birmingham, and The University of Alabama.
-In addition, as Donaghey Distinguished Professor of Art and Art History at the University of Arkansas at Little Rock (UALR), Liles established their art history program.
-She took UAB’s fledgling art program to the department level and later at UA helped to found the joint program for the Master of Arts degree in art history with UAB.
-In 1993, UA’s College of Arts and Sciences’ Society of the Fine Arts awarded her the Distinguished Career Award.
+Dr. Liles (1921-2013) earned a BA in art and English from the Alabama College for Women (now University of Montevallo), an MA in fine arts and fine arts education from Teachers’ College, Columbia University, an MA in art history from the University of Wisconsin, and a Ph.D. in art history from Columbia University.
+She chaired the UA department of art and art history from 1982 until 1990 when she retired as professor emerita.
+Liles was the first woman art department chair at three Alabama institutions: Birmingham-Southern College, the University of Alabama at Birmingham (UAB), and The University of Alabama.
+As Donaghey Distinguished Professor of Art and Art History at the University of Arkansas at Little Rock, Liles established UALR’s art history program.
+She took UAB’s fledgling art program to the department level and at UA helped to establish the joint program for the Master of Arts degree in art history with UAB.
+In 1993, UA’s College of Arts and Sciences’ Society of the Fine Arts awarded her the Distinguished Career Award. .
 Read more about Virginia Rembert Liles.

 Melville Price, UA professor of painting: 1958 – 1970